 This inflammatory and very unethical article, which could ruin an innocent man’s reputation, sets off a chain of events, during which “Still Here” tries to hammer over viewers’ heads the ideas that all New York City police officers are corrupt and/or racist and that Christian is the only journalist who can find out what happened to Monique.
 One of the movie’s disturbing scenes is when taxi driver Yann Abellard (played by Baboucarr Camara) is brought in for brutal questioning by the NYPD.
 He’s an African immigrant who’s scared out of his mind, and he vehemently proclaims that he’s innocent.

-Michael is highly suspicious of Christian, because he thinks that Christian just wants to exploit the family’s pain and not help them.
+Michael is highly suspicious of Christian’s motives for getting involved in the investigation, because he thinks that Christian just wants to exploit the family’s pain and not help them.
 However, Michael’s wife Tiffany is more willing to listen to what Christian has to say.
 Christian eventually wins over the family’s trust when he tells them that he doesn’t like how the NYPD has been handling the case and he can do a better job than the police have been doing in investigating Monique’s disappearance.

 As for the corrupt and racist NYPD cops, there’s a scene where the case’s chief investigator Captain Hardwick (played by Steven Hauck) tells a white subordinate cop what he thinks about the media attention over the case: “I’m not losing my job because some black little bitch got lost on the way home.”
 Captain Hardwick essentially tells his underlings to find and arrest a suspect, even if there’s no real evidence against that person.